Budapest Bucket List: 28 Things to Do in 2024

 Budapest has a complicated history and, if you’re American, we don’t know much about it.

-I think it’s important to learn about the places I’m visiting and a walking tour is one of the best ways to do that.
+I think it’s important to learn about the places I visit, and a walking tour is one of the best ways to do that.

-Since there are two cities in Budapest you won’t take a walking tour of the whole area.
+Since there are two cities in Budapest, you won’t have to take a walk around the whole area.
 Take this mostly walking tour of Buda and Pest.

 Touring around Buda would also be worthwhile.